 I am not going to cause any readers to fall to their knees screaming “No!
 How can it be?
 Why didn’t somebody tell me!” if I say it’s been very hard to get a decent interest rate on cash for the past few years.

 True, this very attractive potential return does not come without risk.

 Peer-to-peer does not have the same protections as normal cash deposits, and you should think about it differently to cash in the bank.
 More on that below.

 If, however, you have the risk appetite for it and the spare cash to hand, I believe this is a pretty safe – though not guaranteed – way to make a good return.

 It also exemplifies how being nimble with your money can enable you to achieve higher returns – even in today’s low rate world.

 RateSetter is one of the new breed of peer-to-peer lenders that aims to cut out the banks by acting as a matchmaker between ordinary savers and borrowers like you and me.

 Rates change all the time, but as I write you can for example get up to 4.8% as a lender with RateSetter by putting your cash into its five-year term market.

 Meanwhile borrowers can get a loan charging less than 4%.
 RateSetter claims that rate is competitive with the mainstream banks, and says banks are its competition (rather than it simply getting all the bank rejects).

 In April 2014 RateSetter scrapped its lending fees, which was great news for savers like us.
 Borrowers do pay a fee, though.

-Importantly, of the 34,778 individuals who’ve lent money with RateSetter not one has lost a penny of their savings.
+Importantly, of the 62,877 investors who’ve lent money with RateSetter not one has yet lost a penny of their investment.